Roly Mills

 Roland Walter George Mills (22 June 1933 – 8 February 2010) was an English footballer who played as a wing half.
 He spent his entire career with Northampton Town, where he made 305 appearances.
+At the start of the 1964/65 season, he became assistant trainer for Northampton and continued to play for the reserves for two or three years, if needed.
 After retiring from playing he managed non-League club Long Buckby.

 He was the father of Gary Mills, a player turned manager.

 Death

 Mills died on the morning of 8 February 2010 from Alzheimer's disease.